tc39/proposal-static-class-features/README.md

 These lexical bindings add another time when code observably executes.
 This execution is proposed to tie in with [Brian Terlson and Yehuda Katz's broader proposal for class evaluation order](https://github.com/tc39/tc39-notes/blob/master/es7/2016-05/classevalorder.pdf) as follows:
 - Function declarations (including async functions, generators and async generators) are hoisted up to the top of the class scope, initialized before the `extends` clause is evaluated.
 - `let`, `const` and `class` delarations involve some evaluation.
-For the same reason as for static field initializers, it is helpful if the class is no longer in TDZ when they are executed.
+For the same reason as for static field initializers, it is helpful if the class has an initialized binding when they are executed.
 Therefore, the statements are executed interspersed with static field initializers (and possibly [element finalizers](https://github.com/tc39/proposal-decorators/issues/42) from decorators), top-to-bottom.
-Until they evaluate, the variables defined are in TDZ.
+Until they evaluate, accessing the variable causes a ReferenceError ("temporal dead zone").

+The scope of these lexical declarations is the same as the scope of the `extends` clause and computed property names: It is a lexical scope inheriting from outside the class, which includes using `this`, `super`, `await`, `yield` and `arguments`.
+Further discussion is in [#13](https://github.com/tc39/proposal-static-class-features/issues/13).

 ## No static private fields, methods and accessors

 Previously, private static fields and methods were proposed.
 The original proposal for private static fields and methods was that the constructor object where they were defined would have these as private fields, and no other objects would have it.
-However, Justin Ridgewell, [pointed out](https://github.com/tc39/proposal-class-fields/issues/43) that this would be unexpectedly through TypeErrors in the case of subclassing.
+However, Justin Ridgewell, [pointed out](https://github.com/tc39/proposal-class-fields/issues/43) that this would be unexpectedly throw TypeErrors in the case of subclassing.

 Lexical declarations enable the known use cases of static private fields and methods.
-Due to the combination of the hazards of use and the lack of motivation, this proposal posits that static private features are unlikely to be a justified addition in the future.
+Between the cost in complexity and counter-intuitive semantics and the lack of motivation, this proposal posits that static private features are unlikely to be a justified addition in the future.

+See [ALTERNATIVES.md](https://github.com/tc39/proposal-static-class-features/blob/master/ALTERNATIVES.md#static-private) for an in-depth look at various options that were considered to support static private fields and methods.

 ## Public instance methods remain as previously proposed

-Lexical declarations can sometimes be used for situations that would otherwise be used for private methods.
-However, the champion do not plan to withdraw the proposal even if lexically scoped function declarations in classes are accepted by TC39 for the following reasons:
+Lexical declarations can sometimes be used for situations that would otherwise be used for the Stage 3 [private methods and accessors proposal](https://github.com/tc39/proposal-private-methods).
+However, the champions do not plan to withdraw the proposal even if lexically scoped function declarations in classes are accepted by TC39 for the following reasons:
 - Private methods provide an easy path to refactoring from public to private--no need to rephrase methods or their callsites, just add a # before the definition and usages.
 - Private methods give access to the right `this` value naturally, without using `Function.prototype.call`, which is core to making the refactoring easy.
 - Private methods support super property access, which is a syntax error in function declarations.
+It's unclear how lexically scoped declarations could support super property access, as the "home object" would be rather ambiguous--the prototype or the constructor?
 - Private methods are terse and convenient to use, with semantics which is naturally analogous to othre class elements.
 They should be sufficient for the majority of shared but not exposed behavior in classes.
 - Private methods do not have the TypeError hazards which private static methods have--they are installed in the constructor, so they are present according to the prototype chain of the class hierarchy at the time the instance was constructed.